MisterStranger03/Simple-TodoApp/README.md

 ---

-## **5. Environment Variables (Optional)**

-If you need different URLs in production or staging, you can use environment variables:

-- **Backend**: In backend/.env, set DATABASE_URL or any other secrets.
-- **Frontend**: In frontend/.env.local, set NEXT_PUBLIC_API_URL to your FastAPI server URL, for example:

-NEXT_PUBLIC_API_URL=https://my-fastapi-backend.onrailway.app

-Then in your code:
-js
-fetch(${process.env.NEXT_PUBLIC_API_URL}/tasks/)

-## **6. Additional Notes**
+## **5. Additional Notes**

 CORS: Ensure your FastAPI app is configured to allow requests from http://localhost:3000.
-Database: By default, this example uses SQLite.
+Database: By default, this project uses SQLite.
 For production, consider PostgreSQL or another robust database.
-Deployment:
-Backend can be deployed on services like Railway, Heroku, or AWS.
-Frontend can be deployed on Vercel or Netlify.

-## **7. Contributing**
-1. Fork the repo and create a new branch.
-2. Make your changes and test thoroughly.
-3. Submit a pull request explaining your changes.

-## **8. License**
-This project is licensed under the MIT License.
-Feel free to use and modify this code.